felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 ## Requirements

-The digital emblem's requirements were adapted from the ICRC's report on digital emblems.
+The digital emblem's requirements were adapted from the ICRC's report on digital emblems {{DE-REPORT}}.
 However, whereas the report introduces requirements on a much higher, abstract level and without a detailed consideration of security, we present a comprehensive list of actionable, technical requirements.

 The purpose of a digital emblem is to prevent attacks on protected assets by informing other parties about their status under IHL.